 (b) Schedule of Proportionate Share of Employer Contributions to the State and School Employees' Life and Health Insurance Plan

 The required contributions and percentage of those contributions actually made are presented in the schedule.
-Information related to previous years is not available, therefore, trend information will be accumulated to display a ten-year presentation.
+Trend information will be accumulated to display a ten-year presentation.